MicrosoftDocs/quantum-docs-pr/articles/techniques/testing-and-debugging.md

 Qubits provided (0;) are entangled with some other qubit.
 ```

-The following example shows you how you can use both <xref:microsoft.quantum.extensions.diagnostics.dumpregister> and <xref:microsoft.quantum.extensions.diagnostics.dumpmachine> in your Q# code:
+The following example shows you how you can use both <xref:microsoft.quantum.diagnostics.dumpregister> and <xref:microsoft.quantum.diagnostics.dumpmachine> in your Q# code:

 ```qsharp
 namespace app